alienatedsec/yi-hack-v5/README.md

 ## Unbrick your camera
 _TO DO - (It happened a few times and it's often possible to recover from it)_

+## Troubleshooting

+### Wifi is connected, the camera responds to ping but I'm not able to connect to the web interface
+Verify that you did not forget to upload `yi-hack-v5` folder to the SD card when uploading firmware.
+If you did, upload it and restart the camera.

+### Cannot complete the pairing / wifi settings lost after reboot
+Make sure that you are using the correct app (Yi Home) to setup the wifi connection.
+For example, the "Xiaomi Home" app will also generate the correct QR code that will work with your camera for initial connection, but then after power is removed the settings will be lost.

 ## Acknowledgments
 Special thanks to the following people and projects, without them `yi-hack-v5` wouldn't be possible.